Yagasaki7K/website-vuelamp/README.md

 # website-vuelamp
-This type of website design we can use for lighting business
+This type of example website design we can use for lighting business